MikeTV/PositiveTinker/_posts/2017-07-22-adding-common-key-commands-to-the-textbox-control.md

 After the third rewrite to handle a new branch in logic, I stopped trying to reimplement CTRL+Backspace from scratch.

 Approaching the problem from a different angle... what's something that's supported by Textbox that follows almost the same rules?
 CTRL+Left (left arrow)!
-To simulate a CTRL+Backspace, then, we need only highlight text using CTRL+Left, then delete it.
+To simulate a CTRL+Backspace, then, we need only highlight text using CTRL+SHIFT+Left, then delete it.

 First attempt:
 {% highlight csharp %}